An Effective Sign Switching Dark Energy: Lotka-Volterra Model of Two Interacting Fluids: Introduction: Cosmology with Sign Switching Dark Energy

 \section{Introduction: Cosmology with Sign Switching Dark Energy}

-The Hubble tension \cite{1607.05617,1907.10625,2008.11284,2103.01183} and the $\sigma_8$ tension \cite{1409.2769,2005.03751} in cosmology continue to be highly debated \cite{1907.07569, 1908.03663, 1911.06456, 2002.11707,2203.10558,2203.06142,2202.11852,2208.14435,2209.11476,2209.14330}.
+The Hubble tension \cite{1607.05617,1907.10625,2008.11284,2103.01183} and the $S_8$ tension \cite{1409.2769,2005.03751,2008.11285} in cosmology continue to be highly debated \cite{1907.07569, 1908.03663, 1911.06456, 2002.11707,2203.10558,2203.06142,2202.11852,2208.14435,2209.11476,2209.14330}.
 The former is the mismatch between the locally measured expansion rate and the inferred rate via the cosmic microwave background (CMB), while the latter concerns the measurement of galaxy clusters on a scale of 8 $h^{-1}$Mpc, which revealed that matter has not clumped as much as expected assuming the concordance $\Lambda$CDM cosmology and its parameters constraints given by the CMB data.
-(For a review on these issues, as well as other challenges facing $\Lambda$CDM cosmology, see \cite{2105.05208}).
+(For a review on these issues, as well as other challenges facing $\Lambda$CDM cosmology, see \cite{2105.05208}.
+See \cite{1205.3421} for an introduction to various dark energy scenarios).
+If these effects are real, they could be due to modified gravity or other new physics \cite{2103.02117, 2201.09848}.

+Note that in the $\Lambda$CDM model, the Hubble parameter as a function of the redshift $H(z)$, is specified by two constant fitting parameters \cite{2206.11447}: $(H_0, \Omega_m)$ or equivalently $(A,B)$ as follows:

+where $A$ is the term associated with dark energy.
+The aforementioned tensions could mean that $\Lambda$CDM is not correct and thus the ``constant'' fitting parameters could evolve with redshift (or equivalently, with time).
+In \cite{2206.11447} it was noted that using constraints from $H(z)$, observed data exhibit an increasing $\Omega_m$ (decreasing $H_0$) trend with increasing bin redshift, and yields a `pile up' around $A=0$ or $\Omega=1$.
+If $\Omega$ can increase beyond unity, this amounts to the dark energy density switching sign.
+(See also \cite{2211.02129,2212.00238}.)